collabnix/dockerlabs/intermediate/swarm/what-is-docker-swarm.md

 ● Performing rolling update of software across containers ● and more…

+Docker Swarm has capabilities to help us implementing all those great features - all through simple CLIs.

-# Does it require 3rd Party tool?
+# Does Docker Swarm require 3rd Party tool to be installed?

 Docker Swarm Mode comes integrated with Docker Platform.
 Starting 1.12, Docker Swarm Mode is rightly integrated which means that you don't need to install anything outside to run Docker Swarm.
 Just initialize it and you can get started.